 The DLP program is structured so course work and the doctoral thesis can be completed in two years.
 Classes meet one weekend per month in Boston, and the learning continues online throughout the rest of the month.

-Northeastern University also offers a traditional PhD in Law, Policy, and Society.
-To learn more, visit the Law and Public Policy program website.
+Northeastern University also offers a traditional PhD in Public Policy.
+To learn more, visit the Public Policy program website.

 Complete all courses and requirements listed below unless otherwise indicated.

 |LWP 6119||Current Law and Policy Debates: Our Nation’s Capital and Beyond||3|